ArasLabs/simple-time-sheet/README.md

 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-You are now ready to login to Aras and try out kanban like task management
+You are now ready to login to Aras and try out the simple timesheets.

 ## Usage

-* Time Sheet Positions (relationship) are used to enter Activity descriptions, a date and the hours worked
+* Timesheet Positions (relationship) are used to enter Activity descriptions, a date and the hours worked
-* TimeSheet Report presents a summary of all recorded hours.
+* Timesheet Report presents a summary of all recorded hours.
-* Workflow drives the life cycle of a time sheet.
+* Workflow drives the life cycle of a timesheet.
 Owner can submit it to review.
-WF activity will show in inBasekt of „Owner“ and „Reviewers“
+WF activity will show in My InBasket for the "Owner" and "Reviewers"
-* Auto creation of regular (ie. Weekly) time sheets for a defined list of users (members of Identity: „Time Sheet Auto Create Weekly“
+* Auto creation of regular (ie. Weekly) timesheets for a defined list of users (members of Identity: "Time Sheet Auto Create Weekly"
- * Aras Innovator Service must be configured to trigger method „Time Sheet AutoCreate Weekly“ i.e. every Sunday.
-Method can be run manually by Administrators, as well
+ * Aras Innovator Service must be configured to trigger method "Time Sheet AutoCreate Weekly" i.e. every Sunday.
+Method can be run manually by Administrators, as well.

 ## Contributing